top of page

 Best places to stay in Chefchaouen

-As with many places in Morocco, staying in riad is the best way to experience Chefchaouen.
-These converted homes (also known as dars) are often centuries old, offering an authentic glimpse into Morocco's past.
-Step inside and you'll find cosy rooms ornately decorated in traditional styles, with many surrounding tranquil interior courtyards.
-Each with a unique character and story to tell, staying in a riad or dar is the perfect way to immerse yourself in the culture of Chefchaouen.
+Step inside and you'll find cosy rooms ornately decorated in traditional styles, with many surrounding interior courtyards.
+Each with a unique character and story to tell, staying in a riad or dar is the perfect way to experience the cultural heritage of Chefchaouen.

 Luxury places to stay in Chefchaouen